Ahmed5641/Virtual-Currency-Exchange/README.md

 12 working days (60% velocity) Days of actual work: 4 (Four Team Members) * 12 * 0.60 = 29 Days
 #### 1. UI for data and trading functions: 4 days
 Users can access the trading form through their dashboard or main home page.
+(Divya, Clement)
 #### 2. Real-time Currency Exchange Rates Viewing: 8 days
 Users can view real-time exchange rates for various virtual currencies through integrated API.
+(Ahmed, Ameya)
 #### 3. Buying Virtual Currencies: 9 days
 Users can buy virtual currencies at current market rates.
 This involves selecting a currency, specifying the amount, and executing the purchase.
+(Ahmed, Ameya)
 #### 4. Selling Virtual Currencies: 8 days
 users can sell virtual currencies they own, based on current market rates.
+(Ahmed, Ameya)

 ![Iteration2](https://github.com/Ahmed5641/Virtual-Currency-Exchange/assets/157667926/69fc5aa9-df39-42b0-a5d7-98976e65b425)
 The Burndown Chart for iteration 2 will be updated regularly to show the actual work that has been done against the planned work.